Code-Institute-Submissions/webalyzer/README.md

 ### Lighthouse

-Adding an extra google font with a rel attribute of preload, I successfully cut down the render-blocking time from 1.23s to 0.48s, which is excellent.
+Adding an extra google font link with a rel attribute of preload, I successfully cut down the render-blocking time from 1.23s to 0.48s, which is excellent.

 | Before Preload |
 |:--------:|